 An oversized air conditioner frequently uses more power to cool an appropriately sized, larger home.
 But in a smaller home, the increase of energy can lead to an uneven distribution and some rooms that cool down faster than others.
 If one of these quickly cooled rooms happens to be where your thermostat is, the uneven air flow can cause it to turn the air conditioner off and on earlier.

-If your air conditioner isn’t the right size for your ducts, you can always call a technician from Clover Services to install a correctly-sized AC in your home.
+If your air conditioner isn’t the right size for your ducts, you can always call a technician from Clover Contracting to install a correctly-sized AC in your home.

 Your air filter is dirty